-Post drivers are high-speed, impact equipment that can cause serious or fatal injury if not used correctly or without taking proper safety precautions.
+Wood chippers can cause serious or fatal injury if proper safety precautions are not followed.
 It is extremely important that you read and fully understand the information in this section and all other safety warnings / recommendations and usage instructions before using the equipment.